-- More than 80% of Palmetto customers finance their solar energy system with a solar loan and no money down.
+- 69% of Palmetto customers finance their solar energy system with a solar loan and no money down.

-- Nearly 5% of Palmetto customers pay cash, and own their system outright before the electricity savings begin.
+- 6% of Palmetto customers pay cash and own their system outright before the electricity savings begin.

 - Some homeowners choose to self-finance their purchase with a home equity loan or personal line of credit.